Patrick Yaw Boamah: Politics

 In parliament, he has served on various committees, some of which include; the Subsidiary Legislation Committee, the Judiciary Committee, and the Foreign Affairs Committee.

-He is contesting in the 2020 Ghanaian general election as the parliamentary candidate for the New Patriotic Party.
+He contested in the 2020 Ghanaian General Election as the parliamentary candidate for the New Patriotic Party and he won.

+He is currently the vice chairman of the financial committee and a member of standing order and appointment committees of the Parliament.